Pirate FlagPirates and PrivateersPirate Flag

 Thistles & Pirates

-Art: Bound for the East Indies
+Cover Art: Bound for the East Indies

 Bound for the East Indies: Halsewell a Shipwreck that Gripped the Nation

-By Andrew Norman
+by Andrew Norman

 Fonthill, 2020, ISBN 978-1-78155-753-2, US $24.00 / UK £16.00

 Launched in August 1778, she was “one of the finest ships in the service, and supposed to be in the most perfect condition for her [first] voyage.”
 (19) She had three masts, three decks, and twenty-six guns.
-She was 776 tons, 139 feet 7 inches long, and in the employ of the Honourable East India Company (HEIC).
+She was 776 tons, 139 feet seven inches long, and in the employ of the Honourable East India Company (HEIC).
 Eight years later, she was “shattered all to Pieces” at the base of “cliffs of jagged rocks, sheer as a bastion wall . . . beaches of shingle, of pebbles, of colossal bounders.”
-(73, 59) Her name was the Halsewell and she was bound for the East Indies, but unlike her previous two voyages to China and India, she met her demise on her own shores.
+(73, 59) Her name was Halsewell and she was bound for the East Indies, but unlike her previous two voyages to China and India, she met her demise on her own shores.
 Of the 286 souls aboard, only seventy-four survived the tragedy that would inspire the likes of Charles Dickens and J. M. W. Turner.
 This is her story.

-Richard Peirce, a well-respected employee of the HEIC for seventeen years, commanded the Halsewell and was no stranger to the East Indies, having been born in Calcutta in 1736.
+Richard Peirce, a well-respected employee of the HEIC for seventeen years, commanded Halsewell and was no stranger to the East Indies, having been born in Calcutta in 1736.
 He came aboard before her first voyage, a journey fraught with mutiny, accidental death, and a dispirited encounter with Captain Horatio Nelson of the Royal Navy.
 Peirce was married with nine children, two of whom accompanied him on the fateful third journey.
 Nor were his two daughters the only females or family aboard.
 His wife’s brother (serving as the first mate), two nieces, and an acting midshipman wed to another niece also accompanied Peirce.
 Aside from her cargo and stores, the ship also carried members of the 42nd Regiment of Foot (more commonly known as the Black Watch).

-Book Review Copyright ©2021 Cindy Vallar
+Review Copyright ©2021 Cindy Vallar

 Home